BIOL548O/BIOL548O.github.io/PeerReview_3.md

 comments: true
 ---

-The goal of this Peer Review is to help our colleagues to write *clear, readable code* which creates *tidy data*.
+The goal of this Peer Review is twofold:

-Preview of the Peer review of final project:

-Two parts of the peer review: First, assess the completeness of the assertions and the metadata

-* what things are tested for in the assertions
-* is anything missing?
-* Is the metadata thorough? do you have any questions about what the data mean?

-Second, reuse your colleague's data!
-The goal here is threefold:
+* To help our colleagues perform "quality control" on their *tidy data*, and to document that data with clear metadata.
+* To practice applying your own data skills to unfamiliar data.

+A template for your Review is below. **Copy and paste this in response to the GitHub Issue that announces your review**

+### reusing your reviewee's data!

-1. To demonstrate that their metadata is complete by interpreting their data without asking them questions
+* To demonstrate that their metadata is complete by interpreting their data without asking them questions
-2. To practice your dplyr and tidyr skills on a new and unfamiliar dataset
+* To practice your dplyr and tidyr skills on a new and unfamiliar dataset
-3. FUN!
+* FUN!

+Here are some ideas of what you can do:

+* Write a few new assertions
+* Do some statistics (anova, linear regression -- very simple is fine)
+* Visualize their data
+* use `dplyr` to calculate some new summary statistics

+> Tip: format your R code so that it looks good on the issue! put a row of three backticks (```) right before your code and right after it.
+This is called a fenced code block [see this link for more info](https://help.github.com/articles/creating-and-highlighting-code-blocks/#fenced-code-blocks).
 ```
  ```
  ## COMMENT DESCRIBING YOUR NEW USE OF THE DATA